Skip to main content

 • The destination status changes to Unhealthy and events return a 401 error.

-• Generate a new token following the steps above and update the API Access Token field in your LinkedIn destination.
+3. Update the API Access Token field in your Upstack LinkedIn destination.